 To Plant your Black Birch, dig a hole that is three times the width of the pot and just a little deeper.
 Add some organic material to the soil you have removed from the hole and place your tree at the same depth it was in the pot.
 Replace most of the soil and firm it down well around the root-ball.
 Fill the hole with water and wait for it to drain away, and then replace the rest of the soil.
 Water your tree well every week for the first year and then when the soil becomes dry.
 The more water you give this tree the faster it will grow.

+Our Black Birch are grown for us from seed collected from perfect specimens with the best features of this tree.
+These are carefully grown into sturdy trees with strong roots and upright trunks.
+Avoid cheaper trees that can be lower quality and grow weakly and slowly.
 The Black Birch is a popular native tree and because it is so attractive and ideal for colder areas it is often in high demand.
-We constantly receive new stock to be able to ship the best plants to our customers, but shortages can occur, so order now to avoid disappointment.
+We constantly receive new stock to be able to ship the best plants to our customers, but shortages can occur.